Skip to content

 This warning is expected.
 It means the package is signed with the official TheHive release key, but you haven't marked this key as trusted in your local GPG setup.
 As long as you see Good signature and the fingerprint matches, the verification is successful.
 Don't mark our key as globally trusted—the warning is a normal safety reminder and should remain visible.

 If you don't see Good signature, if the fingerprint differs, or if the signature is reported as BAD, don't install the package.
 This indicates the integrity or authenticity of the file can't be confirmed.
-Report the issue to the StrangeBee Security Team.
+Report the issue to the StrangeBee Security team.

 3. Install the package.